dbashford/mimosa/README.md

 ## Quick Start

- The easiest way to get started with mimosa is to create a new application skeleton.
-By default, mimosa will create a basic express app configured to match all of mimosa's defaults.
+ The easiest way to get started with Mimosa is to create a new application skeleton.
+By default, Mimosa will create a basic express app configured to match all of Mimosa's defaults.

  First navigate to a directory within which you want to place your application.